Nutzzz/GameFinder/README.md

 [![CI](https://github.com/Nutzzz/GameCollector/actions/workflows/ci.yml/badge.svg)](https://github.com/Nutzzz/GameCollector/actions/workflows/ci.yml) [![codecov](https://codecov.io/gh/Nutzzz/GameCollector/branch/master/graph/badge.svg?token=ARU010EHZ4)](https://codecov.io/gh/Nutzzz/GameCollector)

 .NET library for finding games.
 GameCollector expands on upstream GameFinder (which is primarily designed to support modding tools), by adding additional supported store launchers, emulators, and data sources, and includes additional information about each game (sufficient for a multi-store game launcher such as [GLC](https://github.com/Solaire/GLC)).
+This fork is indebted to erri120's hard work, but as [he is reticent](https://github.com/erri120/GameFinder/issues/49) to expand the scope of GameFinder, GameCollector continues with a different philosophy.

 The following launchers and emulators are supported:

 | handler | package |
 | -- | -- |